Faakhir Mehmood: Production

+In 2016, Faakhir served as one of the six music directors for season 9 of Coke Studio Pakistan.
+He directed the new version of Nusrat Fateh Ali Khan's "Afreen Afreen".
+Rahat Fateh Ali Khan and Momina Mustehsan rendered their voices for the song.

+Concerts and performances

 Faakhir's live shows have taken his music to many countries in the world including the United States, Europe, the Middle East and Asia, in addition to all parts of Pakistan.

 Faakhir has performed alongside several international contemporaries from Europe including Sukhbir and Stereo Nation to name a few.